oguzhanozgul/JoinIn/README.md

 - The trade-off is that it's not as popular as Redux, so it may be harder to find developers who are familiar with it.
 Nevertheless, it's easy to learn and use.
 - React Query was chosen for async state management because it provides a powerful and flexible way to fetch, cache, and update data in React applications.
 It's also easy to implement and to make sense of.
 While in this application we only have one API call, it's still a valuable tool with it's failure management and caching strategies.

-## Potential Improvements
+## Potential Enhancements

-Given more time, I would:

-- Add unit tests for the utility functions, custom hooks, components, and integration tests.
+Given additional time and resources, the following features could be implemented to improve functionality:

+1. User Interaction Features:

     - Add persistence to some elements of the state, such as the previously played stations list, currently playing station and play state, search query, and sort settings.
-- Use the proper `ActionIcon` component for the `ControlButton`, taking it's customization overhead.
-This would be much better in terms of accessibility standards and possibly consistency in the application UI/UX.
-- I would definitely add a volume control.
+    - Add a volume control.
 It could use the same usePlayer hook but only for the volume control, without the play/pause functionality, thus making it more modular.
-- I would add a *add to/remove from favorites* functionality.
+    - Add a *add to/remove from favorites* functionality.
     - Add *play next* functionality.
-Such that, when the user has a list of previously played stations and they go back to play one of them using the play previous button, then the play next button would play the last station that was played before the user went back to play the previous station.
-- Previously search for keywords list.
-This would be a list of keywords that the user has searched for in the past.
+    - Search persistence with search history.
-- Also search in station description and station tags
+    - Search in station description and station tags

+1. UI/UX enhancements:

+    - Use the `ActionIcon` component for the `ControlButton` for improved accessibility and consistent design.
-- Display station tags in the `StationCard` component.
+    - Station tags in the `StationCard` component.
-- A station suggestion when the selected station is not available.
+    - Station suggestion when the selected station is not available.
+    - Offline logo fallback image as opposed to the current online image.

+1. Audio enhancements:

     - Audio level normalization.
-- Making use of more events fired by the `HTMLAudioElement` API and using them to provide more feedback to the user.
+    - Expanded event handling for `HTMLAudioElement` events to provide more feedback to the user.

+1. Backend integration:

     - Backend search filtering, sorting and pagination.

-- The logo fallback image is fetched online, which is not a good practice.
-It should be stored locally which will enable it to be shown even when the client is offline.
+1. Testing:

+    - Add unit tests for the utility functions, custom hooks, components, and integration tests.

 ## Example Technical Debt

 - `onError` callback of the `AudioPlayer` is implemented in the beginning, before the decision of making `AudioPlayer` a singleton.
 Now that many components have the ability to using the same audio player, the `onError` callback should be implemented as a `Set` of callbacks, which are called one by one in the order they are defined, much like the subscription system.